Paralympics: Bhagat, Suhas, Krishna enter badminton finals; Manoj, Tarun lose in semifinals | Sports-Games

 After the break, he continued his good run and eventually pocketed the opening game with six straight points.

 In SL classification, persons with standing/lower limb impairment/severe are allowed to compete.
-SH6 classification refers to short stature impairment.
+SH6 classification refers to short stature impairment and SU5 classifies athletes according to their upper limb impairment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)